craftcms/docs/docs/cloud/static-caching.md

 ## Duration

-The Cloud extension uses the same source of information as Craft when determining how long to statically cache a page (if it is cachable at all).
+The Cloud extension uses the same source of information as Craft when determining how long to statically cache a page (if it is cacheable at all).
 This means that pages using elements with an **Expiry Date** sooner than the default [`cacheDuration` setting](/5.x/reference/config/general.html#cacheduration) will only be cached as long as all the underlying content ought to be visible.
 As with Craft’s template caches system, there is not currently a mechanism in place to invalidate caches that _would_ contain elements with a future **Post Date**.

 If you have [manually set cache headers](#force-caching) at some point in the request, Craft will not overwrite those headers.